-The experiments have been completed in the summer of 2016, and we are now finishing the draft of the paper.
-We expect the paper to be made available as a CERF working paper within the next two months.
+The experiments have been completed in the summer of 2016, and we have now finished the draft of the paper.
+It has been made available as a CERF working paper.

 We find that network structure has a significant impact on the resilience of the system to shocks.
-Financial contagion and individual bankruptcy are much more likely in coreperiphery compared to circle networks.
+Financial contagion and individual bankruptcy are much more likely in core-periphery compared to circle networks.
 In core-periphery networks, the traders perceive this heightened risk leading to collapse in prices and a market freeze where everyone is trying to sell assets.
 In contrast, in circle networks the market functions normally.
 Whether market participants have information about the location of the shock in the network, however, has no substantial effect on financial contagion, individual bankruptcy, the evolution of prices, or traders' bidding behaviour.